chhavibhalla/chhavibhalla/README.md

 </div>

 I build AI-powered and web applications, with a strong foundation in data structures, algorithms, and data analytics.
-I enjoy turning ideas into clean, functional products — from intelligent apps to interactive dashboards.
+I enjoy turning ideas into clean functional products — from intelligent apps to interactive dashboards.

 <br/>